-Critical judgements, estimates and assumptions in applying Council's accounting policies
+Critical judgements, estimates and assumptions in applying Council's accounting policies other factors that are believed to be reasonable under the circumstances.

-Preparing prospective financial statements to conform to PBE Standards requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
+Preparing draft prospective financial statements to conform to PBE Standards requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.

-The estimates and associated assumptions have been based on historical experience and other factors that are believed to be reasonable under the circumstances.
+The estimates and associated assumptions have been based on historical experience and